ankithvgopal/AutoBillCare/README.md

 ## ⚙️ How It Works

 1. **Onboarding**: Clients link bank accounts and bill providers or upload bills.
-Setup takes minutes.
+Setup takes minutes and one time setup.
 2. **Subscription Fee**: We charge a 3–5% handling fee on total bill amount once in an year (e.g., $100 bill → $3–$5 fee).
-3. **Automated Payments**: Payments are scheduled and executed securely on due dates.
+3. **Automated Payments**: Payments are scheduled and executed securely on due dates, which we will be handelling.
 4. **Dashboard**: Centralized view of all bills, due dates, and payment statuses.
 5. **Annual Portfolio Report**: Clear visual insights on yearly costs, trends, and category-wise inflation.